Overview Icon by UXWING

 ""

-Services During Winter & Summer Intercession
+Services During Winter & Summer Intersession

-Please note that during the Winter & Summer Intercession, our program does not accept new clients nor offers therapy services during these times.
+Please note that during the Winter & Summer Intersession, our program does not accept new clients nor offers therapy services during these times.
 If you need immediate support, we encourage you to use the crisis resources listed below or contact Think Hopefulfor FREE mental health support and coaching.

-If you’re interested in counseling services at EVC, we invite you to sign up by visiting Student Health & Wellness Services in theStudent Services Complex or by calling(408) 270-6480when the semester begins.
+If you’re interested in counseling services at EVC, we invite you to sign up by visiting Student Health & Wellness Services in theStudent Services Complex or by calling408.270.6480when the semester begins.

 Mental Health Therapy